 Here are the answers to a few questions that may help you make the decision as to whether it is appropriate for your child.
 As with all things though, if you are really unsure, it is a good idea to have a watch for a while (or even a play if you like and are not prone to video game obsessions!) as this is a great way to understand the concepts you may need to have a conversation about.

 How do you play Fortnite?

-Fortnite can be played online on a Playstation 4, Xbox One or on a computer (But be warned it is coming to IOS and Android very soon).
+Fortnite can be played online on a Playstation 4, Xbox One or on a computer and has recently been released on iOS.

 What is Fortnite Battle Royale?

 The multiplayer ‘Battle Royale’ version involves up to 100 people playing against each other and is the version your child is probably playing or wanting to play (as opposed to the Save the Day solo version which is also available but probably not the one your child is obsessing over).